Have you ever wondered how the engine starts? Well, believe it or not, it is ignited by the tiniest bolt of lightning called spark plug.

 If you do it yourself, changing spark plugs takes around an hour (for a four-cylinder engine) and saves you at least a hundred dollars in labor.

-Most of the time, it’s a straightforward job that will help you retain top performance and get the best gas economy possible.
+Most of the time, it’s a straightforward job that will help you retain top performers and get the best gas economy possible.

 A gap gauge is an answer if you want to get the most out of your car.
 It improves the spark plug’s efficiency, guaranteeing that the spark plug ignites the air and fuel mixture required to power your car properly.